What Does a Tax Specialist Do? 2026 Career Guide

 Getting work experience can help you move up the career ladder to a tax specialist position.
 You might start by working as a seasonal tax preparer for an accounting firm or tax preparation company.
 Or, you might get an accounting or tax preparation internship.
 To find an internship, visit your college or university's career center, local career fairs, and job websites, or check in at your local job service.

-As a tax specialist in the US, you can expect to earn an average annual salary of $62,051, according to Glassdoor [1].
-If you get bonuses or commissions or participate in a profit-sharing program, you'll have the opportunity to earn even more.
+As a tax specialist in the US, you can expect to earn a median total pay of $75,000, according to Glassdoor [1].
+This figure includes base salary and additional pay, which may represent profit-sharing, commissions, bonuses, or other compensation.
 Keep in mind that factors that influence your salary include location, industry, years of experience, education level, and certifications earned.

-If you get a CPA credential, you can apply for a tax accountant position, which offers an average base salary of $76,006 per year [2].
-The US Bureau of Labor Statistics (BLS) projects the number of accounting jobs to increase by roughly 4 percent in the decade between 2022 to 2032, which is about average when compared to other occupations [3].
+If you get a CPA credential, you can apply for a tax accountant position, which offers a median total pay of $94,000 per year [2].
+The US Bureau of Labor Statistics (BLS) projects the number of accounting jobs to increase by roughly 5 percent in the decade between 2024 to 2034, which is faster than average when compared to other occupations [3].

 Career pathway for a tax specialist